MTV3: MTV becomes MTV3

 After much political wrangling and prolonged discussions with Yleisradio, in 1981, MTV managed to introduce their news programme, Kymmenen uutiset ("the ten o'clock news").
 The company was renamed to MTV Oy in 1982.

 In the mid-1980s, Yleisradio, MTV, and Nokia began a joint venture to establish a pay television channel.
 This project culminated in 1986 in the launch of a third nationwide channel, Kolmoskanava, which was however free-to-air.
 The channel mostly broadcast imports but some original shows were broadcast as well (albeit not produced by the channel).
 MTV also began broadcasting their programmes on the channel and started to increase their share in the project.
 By 1990, MTV had a majority share in the channel.

-MTV3, a replacement for Kolmoskanava was launched at midnight on 1 January 1993 in a grand launch event.
+MTV3, a replacement for Kolmoskanava was launched at midnight on 1 January 1993 in a grand launch event (called "Kanavanvaihtokarnevaalit", literally Channel Switch Carnival).
 MTV moved all of its programming to MTV3 and stopped leasing blocks from channels one and two, leaving them entirely to YLE and to become the modern channels Yle TV1 and Yle TV2.